Skills Based Survey & Consultations

 Research Report - Plant operator supply and demand

 Several themes emerged when respondents were asked about the biggest challenges facing the construction plant sector over the next five years.
 The recruitment of young people into the industry to replace a largely ageing workforce was seen as a challenge by many, and there were concerns around the attractiveness of the industry to young people.
 Other challenges included the increasingly competitive environment, lack of skills on-site, Brexit and budget cuts.
-The CPA note that this research is a valuable guide for identifying the areas of importance and priority in the plant hire community.
-One of the key findings of the survey is the difficulty of recruiting skilled and qualified plant operators and the CPA will undertake a number of initiatives to address this, such as a plant skills strategy forum and a careers event.
+The CPA noted that this research was and remains a valuable guide for identifying the areas of importance and priority in the plant hire community.
+One of the key findings of the survey is the difficulty of recruiting skilled and qualified plant operators and the CPA have since undertaken a number of initiatives to address this, such as a plant skills strategy forum, careers events and development work on new apprenticeships.